 So, How long can a German Shepherd live?
-Although there is not a definitive age German Shepherds on average, will live 11 years.
+Although there are no definitive ages German Shepherds on average, will live 11 years.
 In doggy years that’s an average age of 77 years.
 Sadly, dogs never live as long as we would like, however, compared to some other large breeds Germans Shepherds can live fairly long lives.
 Especially if they are kept active with a good diet and veterinary care when needed.

 In the UK a study was undertaken to work out the longevity of selected breeds. (source)

 This study was carried out electronically by extracting data from 92 small UK veterinary practices between 2007 – 2011.
-The data collected included the age a dog was when they passed away.
-Including both naturally and euthanasia.
+The data collected included the age of a dog when it passed away.
+Including both natural deaths and euthanasia.
 The average ages are recorded as follows: